wbinder1/e-paper-esp32-frame/README.md

 Alternatively, you can follow these steps:

 1. Navigate to the `/bmpConverter` directory.
-2. Read the `README` file in the directory and install the required dependencies.
+2. Read the [README.md](bmpConverter/README.md) file in the directory and install the required dependencies.
 3. Run the `converter.py` script.

 ## Contributing